sjs7007/remoteExecute/README.md

 ii.
 Logical dependencies -

-1. All the machines have a same login credentials.
+1. All the machines have the same login credentials.

-2. Remote ssh is enabled in all the machines.
+2. Remote ssh is enabled on all the machines.